meghasharma123/java/README.md

 <img style="padding:10px;" src="https://img.shields.io/github/languages/count/meghasharma123/java?style=flat-square">

-It is an open repository which includes projects only related to ## Java
+It is an open repository which includes projects only related to Java

 </p>

 ## What is this repository for?

-This repository is made to contain a list of projects built using ## Java
+This repository :computer: is made to contain a list of projects built using Java.
+It not only contains projects but also programs in Java Language which will help codes all across the globe :earth_asia:

+## Who can contribute for this repository?

+Anyone :family: Absolutely anyone can contribute to this repository.

+## How to contribute to this repository?

+- Fork this repository.
+- Create a new file :open_file_folder: or upload one.
+- Create a pull request.

+## Rules

+- Do not spam :stop_sign: